KoningSanderPander/CapstoneProject/readme.md

 queue at the check-in/check-out station.

 The goal of this project is to eliminate the need for those central systems with an app on your phone.
-This app will use geo fencing techniques to calculate when to start and stop logging your time at work.
+This app will use geo-fencing techniques to calculate when to start and stop logging your time at work.

 ## Make